What is the difference between lossy and lossless compression?

 Lossy compression algorithms often result in greater reductions of file size.
 It’s often the case that the human eye cannot distinguish between lossless and lossy compression.
 Lossy image compression offers the best compression ratios with good enough approximations.

-On the other hand, lossless GIS compression reduces file size but redundant information will be retained after compression.
-LZ77 is an example of a lossless compression.
+On the other hand, lossless compression reduces file size but retains redundant information after compression.
+For example, LZ77 is a type of lossless compression.

 Lossless compression is good if there will be new analysis on the data.
-This is because none of the original values will be changed.
-It’s good for discrete data or the raster image is already lossy compressed.
+This is because it doesn’t alter any of the original values.
+This means that it’s good for discrete data or any raster image that is already lossy compressed.

 JPEG Compression Example